Skip to content

 ---

 2. Next, add the following line of JavaScript to your page component.
-This is the same one you used in src/pages/tags/[tag].astro to return a list of unique tags.
+This is the same code relying on Astro’s built-in TypeScript support you used in src/pages/tags/[tag].astro to return a list of unique tags.

 src/pages/tags/index.astro